Skip to Main Content

 “It seemingly unleashed 10 years of efficiencies overnight,” says Joseph Hoefer, vice president of government relations and public affairs at Monument Advocacy.
 He explains that a task “that would normally take two or three hours to do, with the right prompt and the right data, you can do in 45 seconds.”

-• Bill analysis and summary
+• Bill Q&A, analysis, and summary

 • Bill comparison